ashishb/adb-enhanced/docs/README.rst

 Note
 ----

-1. ``sudo pip install adb-enhanced`` for Python2 based install works as well but, I would recommend moving to python3 since I will deprecate Python2 support anytime after Dec 31, 2018.
+1. ``sudo pip install adb-enhanced`` works only for Python 3.
+Python 2 is no longer supported.
 2. If you don’t have sudo access or you are installing without sudo then ``adbe`` might not be configured correctly in the path.
-3. To setup bash/z-sh auto-completion, execute
+3. To set up bash/z-sh auto-completion, execute
    ``sudo pip3 install infi.docopt-completion && docopt-completion $(which adbe)``
    after installing adb-enhanced.